google/cadvisor/deploy/kubernetes/README.md

 kustomize build deploy/kubernetes/overlays/examples_perf | kubectl apply -f -
 ```

+Be aware, that perf gathering generates more data, and the CPU may be a bottleneck.
+If the stats take too long to get, try increasing CPU limits in daemonset configuration.

 ## Kustomization

 On your own fork of cAdvisor, create your own overlay directoy with your patches.
 Copy patches from the example folder if you intend to use them, but don't modify the originals.
 Commit your changes in your local branch, and use git to manage them the same way you would any other piece of code.